dinbab1984/kafka-connect-examples/README.md

 ## Pre-requisites
 ### Set up Postgres, Kafka (includes kafka-connect)
-#### Clone the git repository https://github.com/dinbab1984/docker-compose
-#### Start Postgres and Kafka (includes kafka-connect) and  as described in https://github.com/dinbab1984/docker-compose#readme
+Clone the git repository https://github.com/dinbab1984/docker-compose Start Postgres and Kafka (includes kafka-connect) and  as described in https://github.com/dinbab1984/docker-compose#readme
-#### Clone this git repository

-#### Connect to postgres databae running in docker using the credentials as https://github.com/dinbab1984/docker-compose/blob/main/postgres.yml (hint : download and install pgadmin tool, connection properties hostname = localhost)
+Connect to postgres databae running in docker using the credentials as https://github.com/dinbab1984/docker-compose/blob/main/postgres.yml (hint : download and install pgadmin tool, connection properties hostname = localhost)

 create a log table using the query as follows:
 ````